roboflow/cvevals/README.md

 ### Grounding DINO

 To use GroundingDINO, run the `dinosetup.sh` script in the root `evaluations` directory.
 This will install the model relative to the `evaluations` directory and download the model weights.

+## Scripts

+This repository contains utilities for evaluating annotation quality.
+These are in the `scripts` folder:

+- `scripts/cutout.py`: Use CLIP to identify annotations that may be incorrectly labelled.

 ## License